 The differential case is the unit’s main body.
 Inside the case, you will find the spider gears.
-In fact, the differential of your car is housed in this casing.
+It also houses the differential of your car.

 - Differential Gears

-The differential gears are, also, referred to as spider gears.
-It is the responsibility of the spider gears to transmit power to your vehicle’s axle shafts.
-The principal reason that differential gears are included is to prevent wheel slips.
-Wheel slips usually occur at the point where you try to make a turn.
-For example, if you decide to attempt to turn your vehicle left, the inside wheels of your vehicle will experience slips.
-The difference in the rotational speeds of the inside wheels, as well as, the outside wheels is the reason that the slip occurs.
-That is to say that the inside wheel will have a slower rotation than the outside wheel.
+The differential gears, aka spider gears, is responsible for transmitting power to your vehicle’s axle shafts.
+The principal reason that differential gears are included is to prevent wheel slips, which usually occur at the point where you try to make a turn.
+For example, if you attempt to turn your vehicle left, the inside wheels of your vehicle will experience slips.
+The difference in the rotational speeds of the inside wheels and the outside wheels is the reason that the slip occurs.
+That is to say that the inside wheel will rotate slower than the outside wheel.

 - Differential Pin

-It is the role of a differential pin to ensure that the spider gears are very much aligned.
-Also, provides two spider gears with an axis point.
-This helps for a more effective splitting of power between the wheels on the left and wheels on the right.
+It is the role of a differential pin to ensure that the spider gears are very much aligned and also provide two spider gears with an axis point.
+This helps in splitting the power more effectively between the left and right wheels.

 - Pinion Gear

-These are the point where the drive line power from the axle house starts its internal transfer.
+This is the point where the driveline power from the axle house starts its internal transfer.
 Basically, when pairs of gears begin to mesh, the gear that is the smallest is referred to as a pinion gear.
-This gear, also, is that cylindrical gear in the rack and pinion mechanism which meshes with the rack.
+This is the cylindrical gear in the rack and pinion mechanism which meshes with the rack.
 This mechanism is responsible for the transformation of rotational motion into the needed linear motion.

 - Ring Gear

 Ring and pinion gears share the responsibility of giving your vehicle's wheels the ability to roll forward or backward.
-This gear set comprises a ring that has grooves, and these grooves are linked to the rear wheel's axles.
-It is, also, made of a pinion that has grooves which are linked to your vehicle's front wheels.
+This gear set consists of a ring that has grooves, and these grooves are linked to the rear wheel's axles.
+It is also made of a pinion that has grooves which are linked to your vehicle's front wheels.

 - Miscellaneous Hardware